alexravenna/obsidian-notes-tech/Azure/Azure Monitor Application Insights.md

 - There are automatic and manual methods for enabling an app to send telemetry
 - Data model:
 	- Telemetry types automatically collected:
-		- Request
+		- Requests - server requests
-		- Exception
+		- Exceptions
-		- Dependency
+		- Dependencies - calls to external components
-	- Types for custom telemetry:
+	- Types for custom telemetry (not automatic):
-		- Trace
+		- Traces - diagnostic logs
-		- Event
+		- Events - user actions and other events
-		- Metric
+		- Metrics - performance measurements
-- Integration:
+- Integration possibilities:
 	- Application Insights ASP.NET SDK
 		- Configured by [[ApplicationInsights.config]]